Quiver Schur algebras and q-Fock space: The quiver Schur algebra

-\begin{proof} By the decomposition theorem, the sheaves $p_*\K_{\Q}$ decompose into summands which are shifts of the intersection cohomology sheaves associated to nilpotent orbits (these orbits are $G_\bd$-equivariantly simply connected, and thus these are the only simple perverse sheaves supported on the nilpotent locus).
-Now Borel-Moore homology $H^{BM}_*(X)$ of a smooth space $X$ equals hypercohomology $\mathbb{H}^{-*}(X,\mathbb{D})$ of its dualizing sheaf $\mathbb{D}$ which is, up to a shift, the constant sheaf.
-Its push-forward $p_* \mathbb{D}_{\cQ(\bmuh)}$ via the proper map $p$ is a direct sum of simple IC-sheaves.
-The action of the algebra \eqref{BM} is then induced by applying the functor $j_*$ to $p_* \mathbb{D}_{\cQ(\bmuh)}$ where $j$ is the map from $\op{Rep}_{{\bd}}$ to a point.
+\begin{prop} If $\operatorname{char}(\K)=0$, the $A_{\bd}$-module $V_{\bd}$ is faithful. \end{prop} In fact, the hypothesis on characteristic is unnecessary, since this is a special case of Proposition~\ref{hl-faithful}, which is characteristic independent; however, there is a more geometric proof in this special case, which we give here. \begin{proof} Recall that the ring $A_\bd$ is just the Ext-algebra of $\oplus_{|\bmuh|=\bd}p_*\K_{\Q}$.
+The space $V_{\bd}$ is the hypercohomology of $\oplus_{|\bmuh|=\bd}p_*\K_{\Q)}$ up to shifts of grading, since Borel-Moore homology $H^{BM}_*(X)$ of a smooth space $X$ equals hypercohomology $\mathbb{H}^{-*}(X,\mathbb{D})$ of its dualizing sheaf $\mathbb{D}$ which is, up to a shift, the constant sheaf.
+Hence, if we let $j$ be the map from $\op{Rep}_{{\bd}}$ to a point, faithfulness is equivalent to $j_*$ being injective,

+We only need to check that the same property holds when $p_*\K_{\Q} $ is replaced by a summand.
+The nilpotent orbits of $G_\bd$ in $\Rep_\bd$ are equivariantly simply connected; thus every simple perverse sheaf supported on the nilpotent locus is the intermediate extension of a trivial local system.
+Thus, by the decomposition theorem, the sheaves $p_*\K_{\Q}$ decompose into summands which are shifts of the intersection cohomology sheaves of these orbits.
 We note that the spaces we deal with have good parity vanishing properties.
-Each orbit has even equivariant cohomology, since it has a transitive action of $G$ with the stabilizer of a point given by a connected algebraic group (\cite[Lemma 78, Theorem 79]{Libine}).
+Each orbit has even equivariant cohomology, since it has a transitive action of $G$ with the stabilizer of a point given by a connected algebraic group (\cite[Lemma~78, Theorem~79]{Libine}).
 Also, the stalks of intersection cohomology sheaves have even cohomology \cite[Theorem 5.2(3)]{Hen}.
+Thus, by \cite[Theorem 3.4.2]{BGS}, $j_*$ is faithful on semi-simple $G_d$-equi\-va\-riant perverse sheaves, and so the map \eqref{injective} is injective. \end{proof}